nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enter book barcode to allow the reader to return a book
+1. User enter book barcode to allow the reader to return a book.
-2. SmartLib displays successful returning information
+2. SmartLib displays successful returning information.

 **Extensions**

 * 1a.
-The book does not exist
+The book does not exist.
 * 1b.
-The book is currently not borrowed by any reader
+The book is currently not borrowed by any reader.
 * 1c.
-The book in loan has exceeded expire date, extra charge
+The book in loan has exceeded expire date, extra charge.

   Use case ends.